gangeli/qry/README.md

 be cool!

 ### Lazy Function
-A rare, but neat feature of the program is the ability to use laxy functions as arguments.
+A rare, but neat feature of the program is the ability to use lazy functions as arguments.
 For example, the following program will actually print a different value after each invocation: